rahul-goel/fused-ssim/README.md

 As per the original SSIM paper, this implementation uses `11x11` sized convolution kernel.
 The weights for it have been hardcoded and this is another reason for it's speed.
 This implementation currently only supports **2D images** but with **variable number of channels** and **batch size**.

-## PyTorch Installation Instructions
+## Software Compatibility
-- You must have CUDA and PyTorch+CUDA installed in you Python 3.X environment.
-This project has currently been tested with:
+- This project has currently been tested with:
+  - CUDA
     - PyTorch `2.3.1+cu118` and CUDA `11.8` on Ubuntu 24.04 LTS.
     - PyTorch `2.4.1+cu124` and CUDA `12.4` on Ubuntu 24.04 LTS.
     - PyTorch `2.5.1+cu124` and CUDA `12.6` on Windows 11.
+  - Metal (macOS)
+    - PyTorch `2.5.1` on macOS 15.7.1.

+## PyTorch Installation Instructions
+- You must have PyTorch installed in your Python 3.X environment.
+    - If using CUDA, ensure you have a CUDA-enabled PyTorch version installed.
 - Run `pip install git+https://github.com/rahul-goel/fused-ssim/ --no-build-isolation` or clone the repository and run `pip install . --no-build-isolation` from the root of this project.
 - setup.py should detect your GPU architecture automatically.
 If you want to see the output, run `pip install git+https://github.com/rahul-goel/fused-ssim/ -v --no-build-isolation` or clone the repository and run `pip install . -v --no-build-isolation` from the root of this project.
 - If the previous command does not work, run `python setup.py install` from the root of this project.